 The bird continues to struggle, the girl holds tighter.
 After a while, the bird stops struggling.
 Pleased that the bird had stopped trying to leave, the girl runs home to put her bird in the cage, and only then does she realize that the bird is dead.

 She didn’t want to kill the bird.
 What she really wanted was to love and take care of it.
 But her well-intended attempt to take care, feed and protect the bird killed it.

 Another bird flies and rests on the shoulder of a girl playing in a field.
 It sings a lovely song.
 The girl happily and cheerfully sings along.
 The two of them make even sweeter music together.
 The bird stays for a little while, then flies away.

 She does not try to stop the bird from flying away.
 She thinks to herself “…it would be nice to keep it but it looks perfectly happy free.
 It’ll probably come back because we sing so well together, but may be it won’t.
 I don’t know.”

-It came back because it enjoyed the way she sang its song — and because it does not feel threatened.
+It came back because it enjoyed the way she sang its song and the way they sang together — and because it does not feel threatened.
 It knows that any time it wants to fly away, it can.

 Releasing our bird doesn’t come naturally to most of us.
 Many of us panic when told to “let go” a relationship that we so badly want to hold on to.
 We panic because it usually means choosing the unknown over the known on the promise that, something better will take its place if we let go of what we already have or know.
 Those of us with control issues have even a tougher time “letting go.”